Through the Blue

 Village walks.

 There’s more if you venture up towards the Venetian fortress, taking the seaside stairway where the 16th century Church of the Virgin Mary sits.
 Whitewashed and pared-back Donkee is a chic cocktail bar with ambrosial sips, soothing tunes, and sublime views that take centerstage.
-Cycladic style Anatoli near the top has tables scattered over terraces that open up into the breathtaking vistas.
-The walk up is not the easiest for young kids, but doable, and best done in sneakers
+Cycladic style Anatoli near the top has tables scattered over terraces that open out into breathtaking vistas.
+The walk up is not the easiest for young kids, but doable, and best attempted in sneakers.

 Anatoli Taverna in Skopelos' Chora